abaire/xemu-website/docs/docs/faq.md

 A default one will be created if you do not provide one.

 #### Q: Why am I getting `The guest has not initialized the display`
 This is likely due to a mismatch of MCPX and BIOS images, or a corrupt MCPX boot ROM.
+It may also be due to an incorrect AV Pack setting, check the Machine > System menu and verify that the selection is not "None".

 #### Q: Why am I getting `Please insert an Xbox disc...`?
 I already loaded an ISO.
 Try restarting xemu.
 If you continue to get the message, your ISO may not be dumped in a compatible way.
 Try using [extract-xiso](https://github.com/xboxdev/extract-xiso) to pack your ISO.